IGSN/igsn.github.io/statutes.md

 ## § 10 Executive Board ##

-  1. The Executive Board (the "Board" within the meaning of Sec.
+  1. The Executive Board (the “Board” within the meaning of Sec.
 26 of the German Civil Code; Bürgerliches Gesetzbuch – BGB) shall consist of the President, and two Vice Presidents (one of them being the Deputy President and one being the Treasurer).
-The Manager is ex officio member of the Executive Board without voting rights and acts as a secretary to the Executive Board and head of the IGSN office.
+The Manager is an ex officio member of the Executive Board without voting rights and acts as a secretary to the Executive Board and head of the IGSN office.
   2. The Executive Board shall represent the Association in court and out of court.
   3. The Association shall be represented by two members of the Executive Board.
 The power of representation of the Executive Board shall be restricted to the effect that all transactions will not exceed the budget for that period as approved by the General Assembly.
 Further those exceeding a threshold of EUR 10,000.00 require direct approval of the General Assembly.
 In derogation from the foregoing, transactions with a value of up to EUR 1,000.00 may be entered into by the Manager acting alone, but within the budget approved by the General Assembly, for that period.